 Would you say “Legendary was ‘paired’ with HBO Max” or is there another industry term?

-I feel like I couldn’t edit quite as much in this second prompt as it’s mostly straight facts/figures – let me know your thoughts!

 Is “amplified” an un-editable term?
 I wasn’t sure if I could use another term as well like showcased/highlighted/etc. if it’s a strict term (such as “boosting” a post or “promoting” a FB ad.)